The Role of Feature Interactions in Graph-based Tabular Deep Learning

 \subsection{Pruning the feature interactions}

-To highlight the importance of learning the feature interactions, we model the \gtdl methods in two different settings.
+To understand the effect of learning the correct graph structure, we model the \gtdl methods in two different settings, which are sketched in \cref{fig:evaluate_interactions}.
 First, we train the \gtdl with a fully connected graph.
 This is the default setting in \gtdl methods, as the true graph in real-world datasets is not known.
 Second, we limit feature interactions to only those present in the synthetic data, effectively \textit{pruning the graph to the true edges}.
 This means that the model is only allowed to learn feature interactions that are present in the true graph.
-Practically, this is done by masking the attention map or the learned graph structure within the network architecture.
-This is only possible if the true graph is known, which is the case for our synthetic data.
-By comparing the fully connected and the pruned graphs, we can see how much the \gtdl methods benefit from only using the true edges.
-Evaluating both approaches is sketched in \cref{fig:evaluate_interactions}.
+Practically, this is done by masking the attention map or the graph structure within the network architecture.
+This is only possible if the true graph is known, which is the case for synthetic data.
+By comparing the results from the fully connected and the pruned graphs, we can see how much the \gtdl methods benefit from using only the true edges.